tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extensions.
 {:br }

-Note: It is a fatal "unexpected_message" alert for an anonymous server to request client authentication.
+Clients that receive CertificateRequest message from an anonymous server MUST send a fatal "unexpected_message" alert and close connection.

 ## Authentication Messages